dtgibson/markdown-cv/index.md

 ### Specialized in

 Extensive knowledge in the areas of wills and trusts, guardianship, conservatorship, family law, and California civil procedure.

+Also specializes in law pertaining to collectives/cooperatives, cannabis regulation, and firearms regulation.

-### Research interests
+### Admissions

-Estate planning, taxation, artificial intelligence.
+Admitted to the bars of the State of California (No. 287866), United States District Court for the Northern District of California, and the United States Court of Appeals for the Ninth Circuit.

 ## Education

 `May 2012`
 __University of California, Hastings College of the Law__, San Francisco, California
-Juris Doctor
+- Juris Doctor
+    - ACLU Hastings Chapter, Founding Member `Fall 2009 to Spring 2012`
+    - Federalist Society (President 2010-2011) `Fall 2009 to Spring 2012`
+    - Hastings Constitutional Law Quarterly (Sr. Development Ed.
+2011-2012) `Fall 2010 to Spring 2012`
+    - Hastings Int’l & Comparative Law Society (Co-President 2010-2011) `Fall 2009 to Spring 2012`
+    - Law Students for Sensible Drug Policy (Secretary 2010-2012) `Spring 2010 to Spring 2012`
+    - Teaching Assistant, Legal Writing & Research `Fall 2010`

 `May 2009`
 __University of Southern California__, Los Angeles, California
 _College of Letters, Arts, and Sciences_
-- Bachelor of Arts, magna cum laude, Psychology, May 2009
+- Bachelor of Arts, _magna cum laude_, Psychology
 - Minor in Neuroscience

 `Spring 2008`